Wikidata-lib/Wikidata.lib/About-Us.md

+_" Wikidata.lib is a set of tools and libraries developed by a bachelor project at Hasso-Plattner-Institute from October 2013 through June 2014."_
-We are the Wikidata.lib Bachelor Project at the chair of Prof. Dr. Naumann "Information Systems".We will work on Wikidata from October 2013 until June 2014.
+We are the Wikidata.lib bachelor project at the chair of Prof. Dr. Naumann "Information Systems".
+We will work on Wikidata from October 2013 until June 2014.
 Our mentor is Anja Jentzsch.
 Every member is a student of the Hasso-Plattner-Institute in  their fifth semester.

 Virginia Weidhaas